Deep-MI/LaPy/README.md

 Use the following code to download, build and install a package from this repository into your local Python package directory:

-`pip3 install --user git+https://github.com/Deep-MI/LaPy.git#egg=lapy`
+`python3 -m pip install lapy`

-Use the following code to install the package in editable mode to a location of your choice:
+Use the following code to install the dev package in editable mode to a location of your choice:

-`pip3 install --user --src /my/preferred/location --editable git+https://github.com/Deep-MI/Lapy.git#egg=lapy`
+`python3 -m pip install --user --src /my/preferred/location --editable git+https://github.com/Deep-MI/Lapy.git#egg=lapy`

 Several functions, e.g. the Solver, require a sparse matrix decomposition, for which either the LU decomposition (from scipy sparse) or the faster Cholesky decomposition (from scikit-sparse cholmod) can be used.
 If the parameter flag use_cholmod is True, the code will try to import cholmod from the scikit-sparse package and will fall back to LU if the import fails.
 If you would like to use cholmod, you need to install scikit-sparse separately.
-It cannot be listed among LaPy's dependencies (e.g. in setup.py or requirements.txt) as that causes errors with pip. scikit-sparse requires numpy and scipy to be installed separately beforehand.
+It cannot be listed among LaPy's dependencies as that causes errors with pip. scikit-sparse requires numpy and scipy to be installed separately beforehand.

 ## References: